-The Family Specialist provides virtual counseling to Healthy Families Pasco-Hernando participants experiencing mental health concerns.
+The Family Specialist provides virtual and in person counseling to Healthy Families Pasco-Hernando participants experiencing mental health concerns.

 ESSENTIAL FUNCTIONS: Duties of the Family Specialist include but are not limited to:

 - Initiate voluntary virtual, psychosocial assessment and counseling services shortly after enrollment or at the request of an FSW during services.
 A referral to the Family Specialist could also be initiated by the FSW for on-going cases that are proving very difficult and involve major family crisis, addictions, mental health issues, child abuse/neglect and/or domestic violence.

 - Conduct psychosocial assessments on referred families to determine strengths, extent of the problems, the families’ readiness to engage in treatment and barriers to intervention.

 - Provide ongoing individual, relationship, and family virtual counseling services to overcome the risk factors and improve evidenced-based protective factors.

 - Encourage families to accept services beyond the counseling provided by Family Specialist’s, such as prescription psychotropic medication, detox for substance abuse, etc., if needed.